Chick-fil-A Waffle Fries

 Nutrition facts are based on one order before adding ketchup or other dipping sauce.

-Review the chart below, which illustrates that a medium or large order is high in saturated fat.
+As the chart below shows, a medium or large order of Chick-fil-A fries is high in saturated fat.
 A large-sized order is also high in total carbs.

 % Daily Value

-Use the %DV to determine if the food contains a low (5% or less) or high (20% or more) level of specific nutrients.
+Use %DV to determine if foods contain a low (5% or less) or high (20% or more) level of specific nutrients.

 SMALL